mParticle/docs/src/pages/developers/sdk/web/idsync/index.md

 - All APIs accept the same request object
 - All APIs accept a callback to listen for success and failure
 - All APIs follow the same user-transition paradigm: the IDSync request dictates the details of the user you would like to transition the SDK to, not the user you are transitioning from.
 The SDK maintains a "current" user, to which all events are attributed until the current user changes.
 - Every time the APIs are invoked, the SDK will immediately upload an HTTP request.
 Because of this, these APIs must only be invoked when the user actually logs in, logs out, or otherwise changes state.
 A common mistake is to call an API such as `identify` or `login` on every page load - this is not necessary and will result in high network traffic.
-Note that the exception to this is the automatic "identify" API call made by the SDK on page load - see the [SDK getting started guide](/developers/sdk/web/getting-started/#identify-request) for more information.
+Note that the exception to this is the automatic "identify" API call made by the SDK on page load.

 ## Create an IDSync Request